The Avery Scholarship

 Participate with the Avery Research Center as listed below.

-The Avery Research Center requires first year students to participate in the following:
+The Avery Research Center requires students to participate in the following:

 Attend two (2) mandatory individual academic reviews per semester.